soundcloud/lhm/README.markdown

 inconsistency during replay is similar in effect to a slave which is slightly behind master.

-There is also caveat with the current journalling scheme; stale journal 'update' entries are still replayed.
-Imagine an update to the a record in the migrated table while the journal is replaying.
+There is also a caveat with the current journalling scheme; stale journal 'update' entries are still replayed.
+Imagine an update to a record in the migrated table while the journal is replaying.
 The journal may already contain an update for this record, which becomes stale now.
 When it is replayed, the second change will be lost.
 So if a record is updated twice, once before and